 In addition to the process of the scrum team, there is an ongoing process of high-level designs, architecture, and more – things that usually take more time.

 This process – backlog grooming – is where we are cooking the scope on low heat, preparing it for the boil of the iteration.
 This is where you have time to think, process, to look at the big picture.
 We shouldn’t overdo this or the scope will get spoiled, of course.
 We need to do just enough so it will be ready for the teams.

 The people involved in this process will be product managers, architects, team leads, experts, and others, some of them from the scrum teams.
 During planning, some capacity of the teams should be reserved for this.

 How should we manage this?

-We usually recommend to use the Kanban method to manage this process, from end to end.
-This will help you understand what’s going on around and control it.
+We usually recommend using the Kanban method to manage this process, from end to end.
+This will help you understand what’s going on around you and control it.